 Effective Date: 09-21-2000

-The director may install and maintain suitable, uniform markers designating intersections with and accesses to state recreational trails, where trails established pursuant to Chapter 1519 of the Revised Code intersect with a state highway.
-He may cooperate with the director of natural resources in providing appropriate means for such trails to cross highways.
+The director may install and maintain suitable, uniform markers designating intersections with and accesses to state recreational trails, where trails established pursuant to Chapter 1519. of the Revised Code intersect with a state highway.
+The director may cooperate with the director of natural resources in providing appropriate means for such trails to cross highways.